imalikov/pine_script_docs/source/language/Methods.rst

 Introduction
 ------------

-Pine Script™ Methods are special functions that associate procedures with instances of built-in or user-defined :ref:`types <PageTypeSystem>`.
+Pine Script™ *methods* are specialized functions associated with specific instances of built-in or user-defined :ref:`types <PageTypeSystem>`.
-Experienced programmers will know them as extension methods since methods are only associated with a type after it is defined.
+They are essentially the same as regular functions in most regards but offer a shorter, more convenient syntax.
-Unlike standard functions, users can access methods using dot notation on variables directly, just like accessing the fields of a :ref:`Pine Script™ object <PageObjects>`.
+Users can access methods using dot notation on variables directly, just like accessing the fields of a :ref:`Pine Script™ object <PageObjects>`.